Zero-Shot Object Detection with YOLO-World¶

 SOURCE_VIDEO_PATH = f"{HOME}/yellow-filling.mp4"

-NOTE: If you want to run the cookbook using your own file as input, simply upload video to Google Colab and replace SOURCE_IMAGE_PATH
+NOTE: If you want to run the cookbook using your own file as input, simply upload video to Google Colab and replace SOURCE_IMAGE_PATH and SOURCE_VIDEO_PATH with the path to your file.

 Run Object Detection¶